Canon SL2 vs Panasonic G95

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More modern: Was introduced somewhat (1 year and 9 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the SL2 comes out slightly ahead of the G95 (13 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G95 emerges as the winner of the match-up (15 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon SL2 and the Panasonic G95 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.